 Garden Rocks Concerts

 Concerts are held during the weekends of Flower and Garden Festival and feature groups whose popularity peaked a couple of decades ago but who still sound great.
-Concerts take place at the American Gardens Theater on Fridays, Saturdays and Sundays at 5:30 p.m., 6:45 p.m. and 8 p.m.
+Concerts take place at the American Gardens Theater on Fridays, Saturdays, Sundays and, new for 2017, Mondays at 5:30 p.m., 6:45 p.m. and 8 p.m.